Baqend/guide/src/topics/cronjobs/index.md

 - **dashboard**: Simply enter the dashboard, click on `jobs` in the menu on the left and then click on `Definition`.
 You are now looking at all **cron jobs** that are defined for your app.
 To start a job, click `add` and provide the job parameters.

+<div class="note"><strong>Delayed scheduling from node server:</strong> Please note that jobs created by a Baqend Code module (i.e. by the <code>node</code> role) will be scheduled with a delay, while jobs inserted by any other user (e.g. through the dashboard) will be scheduled immediately.
+If there already is an active job, the node-related delay will be up to 10 minutes; for the first job you activate, though, the delay can be up to 24 hours.</div>

 ### Scheduling Parameters

 The following parameters are permitted: